Skip to content

 Rename a replicated columnRename column

-Several of the above in one statementOne schema snapshot, diffed into adds, drops, and renames
+Several of the above in one statementOne schema snapshot, diffed into column additions, removals, and grouped column modifications

 ETL installs a PostgreSQL ddl_command_end event trigger named supabase_etl_ddl_message_trigger.
 When an ALTER TABLE statement affects a published permanent table, the trigger emits a transactional logical message with prefix supabase_etl_ddl.